Immoge/enQRure-Flutter-Android-App/README.md

 ## Getting Started

-Follow these steps to download the latest version from Github In Github, Go to [en-flutter-app releases](https://github.com/Immoge/enQRure-Flutter-Android-App/releases), choose the version (latest is recommanded) and download the .apk file.
+Follow these steps to download the latest version from Github In Github, Go to [enQRure-flutter-app releases](https://github.com/Immoge/enQRure-Flutter-Android-App/releases), choose the version (latest is recommanded) and download the .apk file.

 On your Android phone:
 1. Go to Settings > security > install unknown apps.